dottgonzo/send-message-by-bot/README.md

-to send a message do: node run MESSAGE BOT_ID CHAT_ID
+to send a message do: node send MESSAGE BOT_ID CHAT_ID